Introduction

 If we instead specify it as as fn(&_) it gets inferred as a higher-ranked function pointer type again and the program compiles.
 Specifying an inferred type as &_ is sometimes done in real programs for closure arguments to make sure the closure type is inferred to be higher-ranked.

-Type System 7 @Nilstrieb
+Type System 7 @Noratrieb

 Warning: this quiz is still "work-in-progress", some questions might not have good explanations (or any at all), formatting/structure/titles/etc are not final, and so on.
 You might want to return here on a later date.